qxo/NewFAT32Sorter/README.md

  - Copies files in a given order
  - File extension filter
  - Copies only new files
+ - File dates (creation, accessed, modified) are copied to the new files if possible
  - Subfolders included
- - Saves user input in a text file
+ - Saves most user input in a text file

 ==============